 - Well hopefully that is shad fishing pretty much covered and this is just my personal thoughts and techniques for Halibut fishing and people will always have their preferred methods, but the above information is enough to get you started.
 There are other Halibut Fishing Techniques, Norway is a great place to test new methods like dead baiting or Float fishing For Halibut which we have covered in other blogs.
 This is a great method to attract the bigger fish and makes you feel like a child again, watching that float as it disappears!

 Some of my most recommended Halibut destinations are ;

 All the information on our website is kept up to date and we even have live availability.
 You can also take a look at some of the action which can all be found in our handy Youtube Sea Fishing Playlist.
-So if you fancy joining us to any of our Norway Sea Fishing destinations you can simply call us on 01603 407596 or you can request us to call you back by filling out Contact Us form.
+So if you fancy joining us at any of our Norway Sea Fishing destinations you can simply call us on 01603 407596 or you can request us to call you back by filling out the Contact Us form.